SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ##### Phrase 2

-This phrase is about specific social floors and systems, where the terms work better when combined with groups of people.
-The basic structure is *action + social protection systems/social floors + vulnerable groups*.
+This phrase is also about social floors and systems, but includes the terms which work better when combined with groups of people.
+The basic structure is *action + social protection/social floors + vulnerable groups*.

 The terms for *vulnerable groups* are based on the groups mentioned in the indicator.

 ```Ceylon =
 TS=